 Spectroscopy Europe and Spectroscopy World are not peer-reviewed, however, your article will be edited and, of course, very widely distributed.
 The circulations of Spectroscopy Europe and Spectroscopy World are in excess of 26,000.
 In these days, when “Alternative Metrics” are growing in importance, this level of exposure can be a significant boost for your research.
 We also promote all articles through social media and direct to readers with table of contents alerts and e-newsletters.

 Authors retain the copyright in their articles, which are published under the authors’ choice of Creative Commons licence.

-If you are interested in writing an article for Spectroscopy Europe and Spectroscopy Asia, contact us first.
+If you are interested in writing an article for Spectroscopy Europe and Spectroscopy World, contact us first.
 E-mail Ian Michael with a brief synopsis of the proposed article, details of the authors and likely date of submission.

 Our Guide for Authors (see Downloads below) gives information on preparing and submitting an article.
 In summary:

 - Overviews of recent developments in a particular area